joshfng/awesome-macos-command-line/README.md

 will very soon not receive any security updates and bug fixes is a bit unsettling.
 And well, it directly affects my ability to provide timely updates.

-So maybe if someone from Apple reads this and can do something about that situation.
+So maybe someone from Apple reads this and can do something about that situation.

 Furthermore, looking at almost 26k GitHub stars for this repository, if only